Are you mindful as a leader? Do you know what it means to practice mindfulness at work?

 Mindful listening is a simple mindfulness practice that's an adaptation on the basic meditation practice.

 Unfortunately, even if we do manage to listen to someone, it's easy to have a bad habit of passing judgment as they're speaking to us.
-Instead, you want to hear what they're saying and fully understand them before you think about any judgments by you.
+Instead, you want to hear what they're saying and fully understand them before you think about how you're going to respond.

-After listening closely to what they say, and before moving on to the next question or subject, take a moment to share what they said back in your own words.
-Ask if they agree with your reflection on what they said or follow up with clarifying questions.
-That way you can make sure you took what they intended from the conversation, as opposed to what you thought they meant.
+After listening closely to what they say, and before moving on to the next question or your own response to it, take a moment to share what you believe they said back in your own words.

-3. Use mindfulness to develop a growth mindset
+3. Use mindfulness at work to develop a growth mindset

 Mindfulness is about opening yourself up to what's going on in each moment.
-When you do that, you learn that things change constantly and see your challenges and progress more clearly.
+When you do that, you see how things frequently change around you, and observe your challenges and progress more clearly.

 At the same time, it's important to recognize, mindfulness is also about refraining from judgment.
-No matter what is going on within you, you learn to notice and accept it without criticizing yourself.
+No matter what is going on within you, you learn to notice and accept it without criticizing yourself or others.

 It's a pretty big misconception that the purpose of meditation is to "bliss out” and forget your problems.
 The irony is the definition of mindfulness is the polar opposite of that misconception.